The Ledge

 It's not their fault.
 Most people have been cut off from access to the real and now dwell in an untethered realm with no way back.
 While I have gone up on the lift, the world trend became to go down, burn it all, start over.
 The idiot's path requires real commitment to abandon, and is an effective form of resistance if one is truly fearless about retardation.
 But most people are not fearless; they are lazy in addition to being very scared, and only capable, without proper guidance, of a botched operation.
 Their actual result is thus weakening their lives by putting themselves in a far lower middle than the middle they would have been in had they fought for complexity.

 No... the bitter truth is that I'm the last of my kind: an archivist in a world that wants to move on.
 It already has.
 People remember nothing from yesterday, and if they do, they have not sorted it.
 I remember it all, and how it changed, and have etched it in stone, without interpretation.
 I have avoided perspective as much as possible, satisfied with the one I was given, and stuck to memory instead.
 I have also avoided turning the light on myself, examining my own arm beneath the microscope.
 Therein is the crux of my friction with the current time: the trend is for them to alter themselves, reinterpret themselves, see their own words and decisions in ever changing flavors of light.
 It's become like a drug.
 All to avoid the painful process of recording and storing.
 The research.
 The honesty.
 The discernment.
 That's the word.
 If you want to drive a stake through a young person today, send him screaming back into the shadows, say discernment.
 Order them to discern.
 Of course they believe they are.
-Their attention has been fixed upon their ever-changing image, which, surprisingly, has made them most unfree next to their predecessors.
+Their attention has been fixed upon their ever-changing image, which, surprisingly, has made them most unfree beside their predecessors.
 For under constant attention no true emblems can come, no cultural symbols congeal.
-Plants need their time in darkness; the flower loves the night, in which her attention falls to her constant connection to her roots which never see the light.
+Plants need their time in darkness; the flower loves the night, in which her attention falls to her stem down to her roots which never see the light.
 But people are unable to articulate the vague sense of trouble that troubles them because all they have ever had is the self, and they treat it like play-doh while the world is simply scenery somebody propped up behind them.

 MAN

-Their minds will gradually awake to the horror layer by layer: screens selling condoms to a generation that isn't having sex and that doesn't know love.
+Their minds will gradually awake to the horror, layer by layer: screens selling condoms to a generation that isn't having sex and that doesn't know love.
 Loud brash blacks all around in a once-majority-white neighborhood bar where it's impolite to react to the obvious differences in recreational rhythms that brutishly rip up the atmosphere, which the black table, bluntly aware of racial reality, defies as a part of the drama of their outing, while the white people succumb to having been taught to meekly untrain their eye, except, mostly for the old men watching sports together, which is why the screens selling condoms and playing basketball stay on and the coffee shops all sell ipads.
 A true artist sits in the corner and internalizes these problems, finding their source in himself and abstracting them to derive symbolic meaning.
 It allows him to float through life, a post-war cope still applied to a post-war shock that is still ringing.
 The subconscious quietly teaching itself to love shibari, so quietly the conscious mind cannot hear its whispers and can freely speak against it aloud without ever truly succeeding and being driven mad by clever glimpses into sinusoidal marketing methods.

 ...Maybe it is dumber not to descend with your friends into mob rule – not the rule of the mob but rulership by the operative principles of crime syndicates, i.e. short-term strategic maneuvering and '5D chess' for petty short-term purposes, labors, over the reconstruction of Tartaria.
 Cheerful nihilism for the masses, syndication for the elites, and the unmitigated march of entropy for all, clearest seen in the cheapening of consumer goods.